 Traditionally, the movie-going public has rarely been bitten by the Revolutionary War bug, so that would account for at least some of the dismal response: did the film-makers research the success of other go’s at the subject before sinking in all those pounds/dollars?
 As far as critical reception, it was so hostile that it effectively stalled the careers of both Hudson (Chariots of Fire, Greystoke) and Pacino, who went off-screen for four years, back to the stage.
 The movie—in the form it then had—was a curious, choppy letdown, but the gratuitous overkill went beyond balanced objectivity into bleachers-safe, pile-on cruelty. *

 What’s so wrong with it?
-The story feels incomplete, moving in fits and starts, after a rough and excessively chaotic opening, needlessly done in pelting rain that feels like directorial affectation.
+The story feels incomplete, moving in fits and starts, after a rough and excessively chaotic opening, needlessly done in pelting rain;it feels like directorial affectation.
 There’s a pointless cameo from Eurythmics vocalist Annie Lennox as a screeching trollop.
 Kinski’s role is poorly developed: at 24, the actress was in flavor at the time and she works with vigor, but the writing and editing undercuts her.
 The script by Robert Dillon is not strong (a lousy track record includes Prime Cut, Flight Of The Intruder, French Connection II).
 Donald Sutherland plays a brutish Redcoat sergeant, complete with a grotesque, quarter-sized hairy wart on his face and an accent that wobbles (though not quite as much as those he tripped over in both The Eagle Has Landed and Eye Of The Needle).

 Otherwise, some of the complaints that barraged the picture earlier—Pacino’s accent, his very presence even, and the use of locations in England rather than America—as if that was disloyal, don’t hold up.
 Pacino, 34, crafted a voice that was a feasible capture of someone who had several regional influences to his makeup: there’s nothing wrong with his performance, underplayed with a quiet forcefulness, unless you think everyone in the polyglot America of the time looked like Thomas Jefferson.
 He does a fine job on the added narration.